 We believe that RE makes a significant contribution to helping “pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain,” through practising the skills of tolerance and mutual respect as seen in Fundamental British Values.
 RE provides us with opportunities to develop pupils learning and understanding of people they will meet, work and live alongside.

-At Gonville Academy, our KS2 students receive a 30 minute French lesson every week.
+At Gonville Academy, our students receive a 30 minute French lesson every week.
 Lessons consist of a range of speaking and listening, reading and written activities.
 Knowing the majority of our feeder schools teach French as one of their key languages, we want our children to have the opportunity to begin to learn the basics that will provide them with the confidence and desire to learn more by the time they start their secondary education.
-In KS1, students learn French through songs to prepare them for the KS2 curriculum.

 Pupil safeguarding, global citizenship and the promotion of Fundamental British Values are at the heart of all our work at Gonville Academy and great importance is placed on identifying opportunities within the curriculum for children to learn about safeguarding.
-Our broad and diverse curriculum gives pupils the chance to experience life in all its diversity, to acquire knowledge, understanding and skills that significantly impact on personal development, behaviour and welfare and equip every child with the knowledge and skills required for personal safeguarding.
+Our broad curriculum gives pupils the chance to experience life in all its diversity; to acquire knowledge, understanding and skills that significantly impact on personal development, behaviour and welfare; and to equip every child with the knowledge and skills required for personal safeguarding.

 Our children benefit from a broad and balanced Physical Education (PE) programme carefully designed to inspire learners to: